Abandoned & Little-Known Airfields:

 In fact, they operated the inaugural Eagle flight in 1984.”

-The last photo that has been located of the Clear Lake Metroport was a 1981 aerial view.
+The last photo that has been located showing the Clear Lake Metroport still in operation was a 1981 aerial view.

 Note the presence of a single twin-engine aircraft on the ramp.